For Professionals

 Raises blood pressure

 High phosphorus raises your blood pressure due to narrowed blood vessels from the calcium and phosphorus crystals.
+This may also lead to other heart issues.

 Causes calciphylaxis